So you want a wider range when singing? Welcome to the club.

 4. Sing-through

-You can read more on the article: how to practice singing.
+You can read more on the article: how to practice singing at home.

 This tutorial counts as the technique part, as in part 3, vocal technique.
 As I said, don’t skip the vocal warm up.
 You can do this tutorial as your part 3 or in addition to working on your song.
 And don’t forget part 4 - singing for fun, that’s also very important!